bogogion/zdb-database/README.md

 - ID search
 - Complete type-casting abilities by using the table header
 - Usable data parsed from a single string in the table file
+- .db file to host multiple tables
+- Reusable code via the header file
+- Ability to create datapoints

 ### Planned Features (in order)
-1. .db Files to manage .tb files (tables)
+1. ~~.db Files to manage .tb files (tables)~~
-2. Write code to generate tables and entries
+2. ~~Write code to generate tables and entries~~
+3. Change specific values
-3. Indexing via primary keys
+4. Indexing via primary keys
-4. Convert functions to usable header files to import into other programs
+5. Convert functions to usable header files to import into other programs
-5. Write a complete example program to manage databases
+6. Write a complete example program to manage databases
-6. Search optimization and complete testing with current configurations (sizes)
+7. Search optimization and complete testing with current configurations (sizes)
-7. Allow for dynamic allocation of elements (similar feature to SQL where you are able to create fields of a defined size)
+8. Allow for dynamic allocation of elements (similar feature to SQL where you are able to create fields of a defined size)
-8. Finishing polish and tweaks
+9. Finishing polish and tweaks

 ### How it works
 Code is located in the /code directory